 Your best possible alternative to an adversarial proceeding.

-Agreements, including Marital Settlement Agreements, are made privately.
+Marital Settlement Agreements, are made privately.
 Orders, including Consent Orders, are made publicly.

 Marital Settlement Agreements and Consent Orders are enforceable by the courts if someone is in default or violation of your Agreement or Consent Order.

-Keith Law Firm, LLC serves clients from Union County, Essex County, Hudson County, Morris County, Somerset County, Hunterdon County, Somerset County, Middlesex County, Monmouth County, Hunterdon County, Warren County, and Hudson County.
+Keith Family Law is a full service family law practice in Westfield, New Jersey that serves clients from Union County, Essex County, Hudson County, Morris County, Hunterdon County, Somerset County, Middlesex County, Monmouth County, and Warren County.